 The intent of the OAAP is to provide funding to individual athletes in the sport’s Train to Train and Train to Win categories based on their demonstrated commitment to high performance sport, allowing them to continue to pursue athletic excellence at the highest levels of national and international competition.
-Only those athletes that meet the required minimum performance standard detailed in this Selection Criteria will be considered for this program.
 Ideally an athlete will first receive a Quest for Gold “Ontario Card” for 1 to 3 years, which will allow them to train towards the goal of a national team position in subsequent years.
 Once an Ontario athlete reaches the national level and becomes a recipient of Sport Canada’s carding program, they become eligible for the Quest for Gold “Canada Card”.
 Athletes who are not planning to train towards this level of competition should not apply for this program

 How does it work?

 In accordance with the OAAP guidelines, Triathlon Ontario develops sport-specific selection criteria and forms a Selection Committee that will apply these criteria.
-The top-ranked athletes, based on the criteria, will be awarded Ontario Card status in 2016-2017.
+The top-ranked athletes, based on the criteria, will be awarded Ontario Card status.
 This Selection Criteria has been approved by the Board of Directors and reviewed by MTCS staff.
 Nominated athletes will be required to sign and comply with an Athlete Agreement between the athlete and Triathlon Ontario.
-Carding status will be for one year starting April 1, 2016 ending March 31, 2017.
+Carding status will be for one year starting April 1, 2018 ending March 31, 2019.

-For 2016-2017, the MTCS has allocated Triathlon Ontario a total of 8 Ontario cards (split evenly as 4 male and 4 female Cards) and up to 4 Ontario cards (split evenly as 2 male and 2 female Cards) for Paratriathlon candidates.
+The MTCS has allocated Triathlon Ontario a total of 8 Ontario cards (split evenly as 4 male and 4 female Cards) and up to 4 Ontario cards (split evenly as 2 male and 2 female Cards) for Paratriathlon candidates.
 More than four cards can be assigned to one gender if it has more than four athletes met the criteria and the opposite gender has less than four that meet the criteria.

-Triathlon Ontario is not obligated to assign all Ontario Cards if there are an insufficient number of athletes who have demonstrated potential to be considered for future National Teams.
+Triathlon Ontario is not obligated to assign all Ontario Cards if there are an insufficient number of athletes who have met the criteria.

 The Selection Committee, as approved by the Triathlon Ontario Board of Directors is comprised of the following members: